Code-Inside/Blog/_posts/2014-10-05-Be-Aware-Of-Asssembly-GetCallingAssembly-Behaviour.md

 ---
 layout: post
-title: "OpenGraph for Twitter Cards"
+title: "Be aware of Assembly.GetCallingAssembly() Behaviour"
-description: "Be aware of Assembly.GetCallingAssembly() Behaviour"
+description: "Assembly.GetCallingAssembly() can be dangerous, so be aware if you use it."
-date: 2014-10-05 13:20
+date: 2014-10-05 13:25
 author: robert.muehsig
 tags: [Reflection, Assembly, .NET]
 ---